^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-With diseases of the digestive system - in particular, with pancreatitis, the key to successful treatment is diet.
-Such a diet should be quite strict, so often patients have many questions about the possibility of using a particular product.
-For example, honey in pancreatitis: can or can not?
-And if it is possible, when, with what and in what volumes?
+In diseases of the digestive system - in particular, in pancreatitis, the key to successful treatment is considered to be a diet.
+Such a diet should be quite strict, so patients often have many questions about the possibility of consuming this or that product.
+For example, honey for pancreatitis: is it possible or not?
+And if it is possible, then when, with what and in what quantities?

-Honey has unique qualities - it is both a product and a medicine that can cope with many diseases.
+Honey has unique qualities – it is both a product and a medicine that can cope with many diseases.
 Its use is appropriate not only for colds, as some people believe: honey is also useful for the digestive system.
-Here are just some of its useful properties:
+Here are just a few of its beneficial properties:

 • stabilization of digestive processes and intestinal motility;